patrickfrey/mewa/doc/tutorial.md

 ## Tutorial, Part 2

+In the second part of the tutorial we will take a look at the implementation of the example language.
+The code shown now will be more organised into subparts, more complete, but not self-contained anymore.

+Because the amount of code in this second part, we will not inspect it so closely anymore.
+We change now from a walk through to an inspection with a helicopter.

+But I hope that after the first part of the tutorial you will still get a grip on the code shown.

 First we take a look at the grammar of the language.

 ### Grammar